State Route 2 – Angeles National Forest Emergency Highway Repairs

 A: Members of the Caltrans (District 7) Geotechnical Division had to review damaged sections of highway in person and through drone aerial video to assess damage that continued to change and increase every time it rained.
 The Design Division must create plans to repair every section of damage and for the construction of new retaining walls.
 The Environmental Division had to secure permits from state and federal agencies.

 Reparation of slopes and embankments is a slow and dangerous process that includes rock scalers and heavy equipment traversing steep inclines.
 Repairs on the lower section continued during the rainy season.
 Every time it rains, the soil must dry for up to three days before work that involves excavators, bulldozers, compactors, and spider excavators can safely resume.
-The section between Islip Saddle and Vincent Gulch was closed to construction for the winter of 2023/2024 due to hazardous road conditions.
+The section between Islip Saddle and Vincent Gulch is closed to construction during the winter due to hazardous road conditions.

 Where can I find updates?